-Preparation and a tunnel visioned aim to bleed to one’s bones are the pillars for success in any field.
+Preparation and a tunnel visioned aim to succeed are the pillars on which many great careers are built.
 These are the world’s best, exemplified by the lynchpin of West Indies’s Test batting line-up — Shivnarine Chanderpaul.

 More than a decade ago when Chanderpual struggled to come to grips with Pakistan bowler’s uncanny ability to generate reverse swing at Sharjah Cricket Ground and with his average hovering in the low 40s, the writer never envisaged that Chanderpaul would accrue almost 11,000 Test runs at an average of 50-plus in his Test career.
 However, the quiet and unassuming cricketer from Guyana has proved all his detractors wrong by carving a niche for himself in the Test arena.
 When Chanderpaul with his trademark guard taking act where with utmost diligence, he removes the bail and nails it to the ground several time will play his 150th Test match at Eden Gardens, one can only stand and admire in awe at the Guyanese left-handed batsman.